JoshuaOliphant/ResumeRocket/docs/pdf_extraction.md

-# Lightweight PDF Extraction with Caching
+# Enhanced PDF Extraction with PyMuPDF and Caching

-This document describes the PDF extraction feature implemented in ResumeRocket using PyPDF2, including the caching mechanism for improved performance.
+This document describes the PDF extraction feature implemented in ResumeRocket using PyMuPDF (fitz), including the caching mechanism for improved performance.

 ## Overview

 The PDF extraction feature allows users to upload PDF resumes, which are then parsed and converted to a structured format for analysis and customization.
-The implementation uses the `PyPDF2` library to extract text content from PDFs efficiently, with a database-backed caching system to improve performance for large files and repeated processing.
+The implementation uses the `PyMuPDF` library to extract text content from PDFs with superior formatting retention, with a database-backed caching system to improve performance for large files and repeated processing.

 ## Implementation Details